 Adderbury - May 2020

-Following the submission of a Community Governance Review petition from West Adderbury Residents Association, full Council have been asked to set up a working group to look at the request to split the existing parish into two separate parishes.
+Following the submission of a Community Governance Review petition from West Adderbury Residents Association, full Council were asked to set up a working group to look at the request to split the existing parish into two separate parishes.

-The report was considered at the meeting on 20 May 2020, and all recommendations were approved.
-The recommendations included setting up a working group, and approving the timetable for the review, which will be completed by February 2021.
-The terms of reference give more details about the process of the review.
+An initial report was considered at the meeting on 20 May 2020, and all recommendations were approved.
+The recommendations included setting up a working group, and approving the timetable for the review, which would be completed by February 2021.
+The terms of reference gave more details about the process of the review.

-There will be two formal consultation stages during the review.
-The first one ran from Monday 29 June through to Friday 28 August.
+There were two formal consultation stages during the review.
+The first one ran from Monday 29 June through to Friday 28 August, and the second from Monday 2 November to Monday 4 January 2021.
 Every household in Adderbury received a consultation document through the post, which provided more information about the request to separate the parish.
+The documents were also available electronically.

 Second consultation - November 2020